Maury Maverick Jr.: Career

 After leaving the House, Maverick became an attorney for the American Civil Liberties Union, representing civil rights protestors, atheists, communists, and, during the Vietnam War, conscientious objectors and draft protestors.
 In 1964, in Stanford v.
 Texas, he represented John W. Stanford Jr., a bookstore owner and Communist Party USA member convicted of sedition for selling books authored by Karl Marx, Jean-Paul Sartre, Pope John XXIII, and Supreme Court Associate Justice Hugo Black.
 The case was eventually heard before the Supreme Court (including Black) and became a landmark free speech case.
-Maverick was so proud of the unanimous decision that the case citation is inscribed on his tombstone.
 Another notable Maverick client was world-famous atheist Madalyn Murray O'Hair.

 After marrying painter Julia Orynski in 1966, Maverick began to ease himself away from the active practice of law and began to support himself by writing editorials for various newspapers.
 In 1980, he gave up law completely and began writing a regular Sunday column for the San Antonio Express-News.
 He continued writing the column for the next twenty-three years.
 He focused on a variety of subjects, most of which generated considerable controversy, such as his advocacy for the Palestinian people in the Israeli–Palestinian conflict and his tribute to Montana Congresswoman Jeannette Rankin, the only member of Congress to vote against entry into both World War I and World War II.
 His friend and occasional column subject, former state senator A.R.
 Schwartz, called him "one of the last of the red-hot liberals."
 In 1991, the American Bar Association awarded him the John Minor Wisdom Public Interest and Professional Award for his handling of more than 300 pro bono legal clients during his career.
 (Wisdom was a liberal Republican from New Orleans who was appointed to the federal bench by U.S. President Dwight D. Eisenhower.)
 In 1997, a selection of some of Maverick's more than one thousand columns was published in a book titled Texas Iconoclast.